mitre/wildcatdam/README.md

 **Tip**: If the Modbus plugin is not already installed, refer to the [plugin documentation](https://github.com/mitre/modbus?tab=readme-ov-file#installation) for instructions on how to install and activate the plugin.

-### Step 3: Create a New Operation
+### Step 4: Create a New Operation
 From the Caldera web GUI, navigate to the Operations page.
 Create a new operation to begin interacting with Wildcat Dam.

 **Recommended Settings**:
 - Assign a meaningful name to the operation (e.g., "Wildcat Dam Control Test").
-- Leave the Fact Source as "basic" (check back soon for a Wildcat Dam fact source).
+- Select the "Wildcat Dam Facts" Fact Source (uploaded in Step 2)
 - Keep all other settings in their defaults.

-### Step 4: Execute Modbus Abilities
+### Step 5: Execute Modbus Abilities
 Use the abilities provided by the Modbus plugin to send commands to the Wildcat Dam control system.
 These abilities allow you to simulate various control actions, such as opening or closing gates, adjusting gate setpoints, or querying system status.

 **How to Execute Abilities:**
 - Within your operation, select "Add potential link."
 In the popup window, search for "modbus" to locate the Modbus plugin abilities.
 - Select the desired ability (e.g., "Read Input Registers").
-- Fill in the necessary facts to match the values set in `config.yaml`.
+- Fill in the necessary facts, either manually or by selecting a value from the fact source with the provided checkbox.
 - Execute the ability and wait for the command output.

+**Example Ability Sequence**
+- **Set the doors to manual control**: Use the "Write Multiple Coils" ability and select the following facts from the Wildcat Dam Fact Source:
+  - modbus.server.ip: 127.0.0.1
+  - modbus.server.port: 5020
+  - modbus.write_coil.start: 3
+  - modbus.write_coil.values: ON,ON,ON
+- **Shut all doors**: After setting manual control, use the "Write Multiple Coils" ability and with the following facts:
+  - modbus.server.ip: 127.0.0.1
+  - modbus.server.port: 5020
+  - modbus.write_coil.start: 0
+  - modbus.write_coil.values: OFF,OFF,OFF
+- **Change the automatic operation thresholds**: Use the "Write Multiple Registers" ability and with the following facts:
+  - modbus.server.ip: 127.0.0.1
+  - modbus.server.port: 5020
+  - modbus.write_register.start: 4
+  - modbus.write_register.values: 20,30,40

-Pro Tip: Review the Modbus plugin documentation for a detailed list of available abilities and their expected behavior.
+**Tip**: Review the Modbus plugin documentation for a detailed list of available abilities and their expected behavior.
 Experiment with different commands to fully explore the capabilities of the Modbus protocol.

 ### Step 5: Monitor and Analyze
 Try running Wireshark while executing abilities to capture the network traffic